Owase

 Owase (尾鷲市, Owase-shi) is a city located in Mie Prefecture, Japan.
-As of 1 August 2021, the city had an estimated population of 16,910 in 9177 households and a population density of 88 persons per km2.
+As of 1 August 2021, the city had an estimated population of 16,910, in 9,177 households.
+The population density was 88 persons per km2.
 The total area of the city was 192.71 sqkm.

 Geography

 Owase is located in southeastern Kii Peninsula, in southern Mie Prefecture, facing the Gulf of Kumano the Pacific Ocean.
 Ninety percent of the city area is forested or coastal rias.
-Sandwiched between mountains and the offshore Kuroshio Current, the area is noted for very heavy rainfall from spring through autumn.
+Sandwiched between mountains and the offshore Kuroshio Current, the area has very heavy rainfall from spring through autumn.
 More than 80% of the population is concentrated in former Osawe town, on the coast.